5 of the Best Cloud Apps For Businesses

 - Automated finance department

 Quickbooks is the perfect middle-ground between managing your business’ finances yourself and paying an accountant to do it for you.
 You can keep track of invoices, take control of expenses and make payroll duties more manageable.
-And, because Quickbooks has built their software in the cloud, you can access your company’s financial data wherever you are.
+And, because Quickbooks has built its software in the cloud, you can access your company’s financial data wherever you are.
 With a free trial and starting from as little as £7 per month, it’s a small price to pay to keep on top of your businesses finances.

 KEEP UP TO DATE